smartdevicelink/sdl_core_documentation/docs/Multiple Transports Implementation/index.md

 # General Description

-The multiple transports feature allows apps connected to core to start another connection over a different transport for certain services(For example, the app connecting over bluetooth and then connecting over WiFi for video streaming).
-This guide will walk you through how to set up multiple transports using the `smartDeviceLink.ini` file.
+The multiple transports feature allows apps connected to Core to start another connection over a different transport for certain services (for example, an app connected over bluetooth using WiFi as a secondary transport for video streaming).
+This guide will walk you through how to configure the multiple transports feature using the `smartDeviceLink.ini` file.

 ## Implementation
 - After Proxy is connected to Core, it initiates another connection over a different transport.